trueos/pcbsd/src-qt5/docs/preinstall.rst

 If you prefer to install a command-line only server, you can either download the same ISO or download the ISO with :file:`TRUEOS` in the name.
 The
 :file:`TRUEOS` download is smaller and can be burned to a CD or written to a removable USB device.

-Pre-installed virtual images are also available, making it easy to use or try out PC-BSD® in a virtual environment.
+Pre-installed virtual images are also available, making it easy to use or try PC-BSD® in a virtual environment.
 Four types of images are
 available:

 * Files ending in :file:`.ova` can be used in VirtualBox, as described in :ref:`Using the Downloadable .ova File`.